FiveBooks Interviews

 Some would argue that this movement has been very damaging in many ways for the environment and people of those places.

 The damage for some people is a benefit for others.
 For the great majority of North Americans, it has been a boon.
 The same goes for the people of the Eastern hemisphere, who obtained a number of plants from the Western hemisphere in exchange.
+So the world as a whole is much richer and can support far more people as a result of the interactions and communications.
+I don’t think anyone wants to turn back the clock to the Middle Ages.

-About Daniel Headrick
+Daniel Headrick

 Daniel Headrick is a historian of technology, imperialism, and international relations.
 His latest book is Power over Peoples: Technology, Environments, and Western Imperialism, 1400 to the Present.
-He has retired from teaching and is writing a global history of the environment
+He has retired from teaching and is writing a global history of the environment.

-Books by Daniel Headrick
+Daniel Headrick